rocky-linux/documentation/docs/books/admin_guide/08-process.md

 $
 ```

-Whether it was put in the background when it was created with the `&` argument or later with the ++control+z++ keys, a process can be brought back to the foreground with the `fg` command and its job number.
+Whether it was put in the background when it was created with the `&` argument or later with the ++control+"z"++ keys, a process can be brought back to the foreground with the `fg` command and its job number.

 ### `jobs` command